-Let’s learn about kingdoms Monera, Protista, and Fungi.
+Let’s learn about kingdoms Monera, Protista, and Fungi and the differences between the three.

 - Monerans are present in both living and non-living environment.